 Emotional Freedom Technique (EFT)

-This is an interesting technique which is based on similar principles to acupuncture in that it addresses imbalances in the body’s energy flow.
+This is an interesting technique that is based on similar principles to acupuncture in that it addresses imbalances in the body’s energy flow.
 I must confess I felt a bit silly when I first tried it, but it did help to calm my nerves, which is why I’m sharing a shortened version of it here with you.

 EFT works by gently tapping specific meridians or energy points whilst mentally and verbally tuning into the issue or problem (in this case, anxiety or nerves).
 The belief is that disturbances to the flow of energy are removed along with the emotional response and anxiety.